FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: How does compare with the state-of-the-art?

 {\bf Multi-Frame Interpolation.} For multi-frame setting, we report results on \eightx{} ($k{=}8$) interpolation in \tabref{tab:eightx_interpolation}, which corresponds to going from $30$ to $240$ FPS by generating $7$ intermediate frames.
 Our method yields a PSNR of $31.31$ and an SSIM score of $0.94$ on the GoPro dataset, which is better than all the prior approaches proposed for frame interpolation.
-On the Adobe dataset, our method outperforms all methods significantly except QVI, but QVI additionally uses an optical flow estimator which we do not.
-Similar improvements in performance can also be observed in the case of \fourx{} ($k{=}4$) interpolation, as shown in \tabref{tab:fourx_interpolation}.
-These results indicate the effectiveness of the proposed \Ours{} architecture even for the task of multi-frame interpolation.
+On the Adobe dataset, our method outperforms all methods significantly except QVI, but QVI additionally uses an optical flow estimator which helps on the more challenging Adobe dataset.
+Additionally, we evaluate TCC~\cite{chi2020all} on GoPro to obtain {0.78, 0.76, 0.73} for {FLAVR, QVI, DAIN} respectively.
+It is evident that FLAVR outperforms those prior works.
+AOO~\cite{chi2020all} reports 0.83, but it is trained on custom data and uses GAN loss, which is biased in favor of this metric (and GAN loss is complementary to FLAVR and other VFI methods).
+Similar improvements in performance can also be observed in the case of \fourx{} ($k{=}4$) interpolation, as shown in the supplementary material.
+Additionally, we show qualitative results by using \Ours{} on few sequences from DAVIS dataset in \figref{fig:qualt_figs}.
+These results indicate the effectiveness of the proposed \Ours{} architecture for the task of multi-frame interpolation.